August 7, 2019

 - General ab workouts

-If you aren't very experienced with these, start SLOW and LIGHT (in terms of weights), and focus on the form.
-NAIL the technique, then start getting stronger.
+If you aren't experienced with these, start SLOW and LIGHT (in terms of weight), and focus on the form.
+Nail the technique, then start getting stronger.

 7. Practice good posture when bending and lifting

-In general, you should be lifting with a straight back and bent knees.
-This means that when you take a fork and wash it, then go to put it in the dish washer, you should look extremely awkward as you bend only with your knees to put it in the utilsel slot.
+In general, lift with a straight back and bent knees.
+This means that when you take a fork, wash it, and go to put it in the dishwasher, you should look extremely awkward as you bend with your knees to place it in the utensil slot.

 8. Consider a standing desk

-The harsh reality for folks with lower back problems is that sitting for long periods of time generally leads to pain and tightness.
-One of the things that's helped me immensely is a standing work station.
-Better yet, find a desk that easily adjustable, and swap between sitting and standing as necessary.
+The harsh reality for folks with lower-back problems is that sitting for long periods generally leads to pain and tightness.
+One thing that's helped me immensely is a standing workstation.
+Better yet, find a desk that's easily adjustable, and swap between sitting and standing as necessary.
 Just be aware that if you aren't used to it, standing for long periods may cause foot pain.
-For me, this went away after awhile, though I try to stand on a mat when possible.
+For me that went away after a while, though I try to stand on a mat when possible.

 Smaller, more regular habits trump less frequent, longer sessions.
-Some of the most flexible people I know stretch throughout the day, and focus their attention on a particular weakness.
+Some of the most flexible people I know stretch throughout the day and focus on a particular weakness.
 Stretch the whole body, time permitting.
-Chronic back pain (especially the low back) can be due to tight muscles and tendons that are adjacent to the back.
+Chronic back pain (especially low back) can be due to tight muscles and tendons adjacent to the back.

 Here's my personal protocol: